DevNinja5/terraform-basics/README.md

     * `local` is provider.
     * `file` is type of resource.
 4. `demo` is resources name to identify the resource.
 Can be named anything.
 5. Arguements: `filename` & `content` are arguements for resource which are written in K-V format.
-These are specific to the type of resource that we are creating.
+These are specific to the type of resource that we are creating that is `local_file` in this case.
     * `filename`: In this we assign name of file along with path.
     * `content`: It will add conent to above file we created that is `demo.txt`